 - Be logistically and financially feasible at Wheaton

-The Academic Calendar for the Fall 2020 semester has been adjusted.
-Classes will begin on Monday, August 24 and end on Tuesday, November 24.
+Adjusted Fall 2020 academic calendar: Classes began on Monday, August 24 and will end on Tuesday, November 24.
 Reading days and final exams will be administered remotely the week of November 30, 2020.
 Classes will be held on Labor Day (Monday, September 7) and during the October break (Monday, October 12 and Tuesday, October 13).

 A Hybrid Tutorial model provides a flexible approach that honors what Wheaton College does best: residential, liberal arts education with high levels of student-faculty interaction.